 - 1. The same day or no later than the following working day after any individual expresses an interest in applying for RCA, a W-2 agency representative must schedule an appointment with a RS.
-Individuals interested in RCA must be given the opportunity to sign a paper registration form. - 2.
-No later than 5 working days after the date the agency receives a signed paper registration form, the W-2 agency shall schedule and hold a personal interview between the FEP and the applicant. - 3.
+Individuals interested in RCA must be given the opportunity to sign a Wisconsin Works (W-2) and Related Programs Registration (14880). - 2.
+No later than 5 working days after the date the agency receives a signed Wisconsin Works (W-2) and Related Programs Registration (14880), the W-2 agency shall schedule and hold a personal interview between the FEP and the applicant. - 3.
 No later than 7 working days after the first meeting with the FEP, the FEP must determine RCA eligibility and make the most appropriate placement for the applicant. - 4.
 The initial payment, pro-rated from the date of application, must be made within 5 working days of determining eligibility.